taptalk/herokudb/README.md

 for impulsive needs.
 Creating a remote backup first makes for a much more reliable workflow.

-## Installing herokudb script

-For convenience, install this script to your `/usr/local/bin` folder.
-Use the `script` action:

-    herokudb script

-Optionally add `-b /somewhere/else` to install it somewhere else.

 ## Resuming failed download

 By default, failed downloads are resumed on the next attempt.
 This only